Kieran815/typescript/01_CoreTypes/E_Tuples/README.md

 Covers Sections:

-- Tuples
+## Tuples

-Allowing Tuples in JavaScript with TypeScript
+- Allowing Tuples in JavaScript with TypeScript
+- Added by TypeScript
+- Fixed-Length Array

 Time: 1:21:01 - 1:27:20